rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

   ######
   Relationships provide semantically relevant connections between the Technopedia nodes. <br>

-  To get Technopedia data from multiple nodes in one query, you must use relationships to connect nodes and define the criteria for the data that you want to retrieve from Technopedia.
+  To get Technopedia data from multiple nodes in one query, you must use relationships in the query to connect the nodes that you want to get data from.
   For example, you might want data for manufacturer, software edtion, and software product in a single query.
-To get data from these nodes, you must add relationships in your query to connect the nodes.

   The following information provides an overview of relationships in the Technopedia database: